paulf-999/airflow_templates/README.md

 # Overview (local Airflow)

-Simple instructions for a local install of Airflow.
+Simple instructions for a local install of Airflow (see the `Makefile`).

 To create a local install of Airflow containing the prerequisite files, run `make`!